cgrinds/dripdripdrop/README.md

 1. Grab the latest [release](https://github.com/cgrinds/dripdripdrop/tree/master/dist).

 2. Untar the release on **ttrss-server** (for example tar xvf ddd-0.4.2.tgz).
-If you have CORs enabled on your server - ddd will work fine, that's how I develop.
-Laptop talks to ttrss server on a different machine.
+If you have CORs enabled on your server - ddd will work fine.
+That's how I develop, the laptop talks to ttrss server on a different machine.

 3. Copy `ddd/assets/js/config-dist.js` to `ddd/assets/js/config.js`.